American Airlines rides travel boom to $1.3 billion profit in the second quarter as fuel prices drop

-DALLAS (AP) — American Airlines is reporting a $1.34 billion profit for the second quarter, boosted by strong ticket sales and a huge drop in the price of jet fuel and the airline raised its profit expectations for the year.
+DALLAS (AP) — American Airlines reported a $1.34 billion profit for the second quarter, boosted by strong ticket sales and a huge drop in the price of jet fuel, and the airline raised its profit expectations for the year.

 Revenue rose 5% to a quarterly record of $14.06 billion.
 International travel in particular is picking up, and that is helping American, United Airlines and Delta Air Lines.